sedaprotocol/bn254/README.md

 * `sign`: Sign a message given a secret key.
 * `verify`: Given a public key, a signature and a message it verifies whether the signature is valid.

-Signature and public aggregation can be done directly by using the `+` operator.
+Signature and public aggregation can be done directly by using the `+` or `-` operator.

 ## Hashing to G1